RishiRamraj/The-Rules-of-Investment/README.rst

 #.
 Tax swaps can be mishandled easily.
 #.
 Your E/P ratio should be higher than the high-grade bond rate.
 #.
 Replace fast growers with issues that are reasonably priced.
 #.
 It requires more effort to keep a fortune than to make it.
 #.
-Annuities let you to defer taxes and receive retirement income.
-#.
 Avoid fund favourites or own them more patiently.

 On Speculation
 --------------

-#.
-An investor values businesses.
+140. An investor values businesses.
 A speculator values opinions.
 #.
 The more you trade, the less you keep.
 #.
 Investors have no interest in being temporarily right.
 #.
 A long term investor is the only kind of investor there is.